 - How much time should candidates allocate to complete the Pre-NAPLEX?

 The Pre-NAPLEX is the only North American Pharmacist Licensure Examination (NAPLEX) practice examination written and developed by NABP.
 It is meant to help familiarize students with the NAPLEX testing experience.
 Students can sit for the Pre-NAPLEX at any time on any day; however, once the practice test has been started it must be completed in its entirety.
 Once a candidate registers and pays for the Pre-NAPLEX, they will have seven days to launch the examination.
 After the seventh day a new test must be purchased.
-The cost for each Pre-NAPLEX attempt is $50.
+There are no refunds once the practice examination has been purchased.

 The Pre-NAPLEX is intended to benefit pharmacy students who are preparing for the NAPLEX.
 However, anyone who is interested may register and take the Pre-NAPLEX.
 There are no eligibility requirements to take the Pre-NAPLEX.

 The Pre-NAPLEX is similar to the actual NAPLEX in many ways; thus, students who take the Pre-NAPLEX will have the chance to “preview” the NAPLEX experience before exam day.